Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom right of the circle represents the most likely outcome of the situation given present circumstances.
+Click for DetailsThe card second from the left represents the emotional vision: how passions and values are creatively stimulated by the mental vision.
 Ten of Pentacles (Wealth): Completion of material prosperity and riches.
 Freedom from financial anxiety, the security of home, and the enjoyment of family.
 The passing of inheritance along to children, or the gaining of inheritance from parents.